montefiore-institute/alan-cluster/README.md

 ### Centralised Jupyter Access

 We provide a centralised Jupyter instance which can be accessed using your Alan account at [https://alan.montefiore.uliege.be/jupyter](https://alan.montefiore.uliege.be/jupyter).
 Launching kernels within existing environments is possible.
 No additional configuration is required.

+> Please note that, in order to use existing environments, Anaconda should be installed (compact installations such as miniconda will not work).

 #### Is it possible to access Jupyter Lab?